 With support from the Province of British Columbia, the BC Law Institute (BCLI) is conducting a three year review of the Strata Property Act and regulations with many opportunities for public review and comment.

-Suggestions and concerns with respect to strata legislation can also be made to the Housing Policy Branch, Office of Housing and Construction Standards in the Ministry of Natural Gas Development and Ministry Responsible for Housing.
+Suggestions and concerns with respect to strata legislation can also be made to the Housing Policy Branch, Office of Housing and Construction Standards in the Ministry of Municipal Affairs and Housing.